factor/factor/CONTRIBUTING.md

 The Factor monorepo contains almost all libraries developed in Factor alongside the Factor distribution.
 Contributions of any form are welcome.

 Contributing to Factor requires a bleeding-edge build.
-You can clone the repository and run `./build.sh update` to get one.
+You can clone the repository and follow the [build steps](README.md#building-factor-from-source) to start working on Factor.

 If you have any questions beyond the scope of this document, feel free to ask the [community.](https://www.concatenative.org/wiki/view/Factor/Community)